- Title IX

 Use the navigation links on the right to learn more about the college’s Title IX Policy, and to access information and resources to support anyone who has been affected by, knows of, or wants to help prevent an incident or pattern of behavior.
 There are many individuals you can contact with questions and concerns, beginning with the St. Olaf College Title IX Coordinator Kari Hohn (507‑786‑3465).

-NOTICE TO ST. OLAF COMMUNITY REGARDING RECENT CHANGES IN TITLE IX ENFORCEMENT GUIDANCE
+NOTICE TO ST. OLAF COMMUNITY REGARDING NEWLY PROPOSED FEDERAL REGULATIONS FOR TITLE IX ENFORCEMENT

 On Friday, November 16th, the Department of Education released proposed regulations regarding how colleges and universities need to respond to sexual harassment and misconduct reports.
 Many of these proposed regulations are a departure from regulations imposed by the previous administration, and might require St. Olaf to alter aspects of our reporting and investigation processes.
 Please review the following Q&A document to better understand how these proposed regulations may affect St. Olaf’s Title IX processes.
 This information is also available throughout our website.

 How will the proposed regulations affect the College’s reporting process?

 Very little.
 While the proposed changes alter the legal standard for when a school can be deemed to be on notice of sexual harassment, making it harder for colleges to be held liable, we do not anticipate changing our approach of encouraging reporting of all known or suspected occurrences of sexual violence and other forms of sexual harassment.
 We anticipate continuing to have a policy requiring all “responsible employees” who are not “confidential resources” to report incidents so that individuals who report sexual assault or other forms of interpersonal violence can receive access to support services, accommodations, and information about their rights to seek recourse through on- and off-campus resources.